JaagaStartup/JaagaStartup.github.io/pages/events.md

 ## Pricing

 We have a choice of three spaces with different capacities and purposes as shown in the table below.
-All prices are indicative daily rates.

 <table>
     <tr>